pwteneyck/slash-bible/README.md

 The `build.sh` script will package things up into a ZIP file that you can upload to AWS Lambda.
 It needs to be aware of dependencies, so if you add any in code you'll need to update `build.sh` as well.

+To deploy to Lambda, upload the ZIP file and make sure you have:

+  * Language: Python 3.7
+  * Handler: src/main.lambda_handler